OctopusDeploy/docs/docs/quickstart/connect-your-servers-to-octopus.md

 ---
-title: How does Octopus connect to my servers?
+title: Connect your servers to Octopus
 description: Learn how to configure the servers and services you deploy software to with Octopus Deploy.
 position: 30
 ---